saharathkleips/QtOpenGL-ComputerGraphics/PA3/README.md

 ```

 **Set Up Development Environment**
-Your `qtchooser` should now list opt-qt55 as an option
+Your `qtchooser` should now list opt-qt55 as an option.
 ```
 qtchooser --list-versions
 ```
-Add the environment variables to your bashrc file
+Add the environment variables to your bashrc file.
 ```
 echo 'export QT_SELECT=opt-qt55' >> ~/.bashrc
 ```